Image Credit: blende12 / Pixabay

-You can pass a school bus in New Jersey when the red flashing lights are on if it is parked directly in front of a school on the same side as the school.
-You cannot exceed 10 mph when you pass.
+You can pass a school bus in New Jersey when the red flashing lights are on only if it is parked directly in front of a school on the same side as the school.
+You cannot exceed ten miles per hour when you pass.
 During other driving situations, when the school bus is dropping off or picking up students on its route, you must stop when you see the stop sign deployed and the flashing lights on.
 You may not pass a school bus on its route until the driver has turned off the lights and folded in the stop sign.

 How Far Do You Have to Live from School to Get a School Bus in New Jersey?

-It is legal for school buses in New Jersey to have cameras on them to catch incidents of drivers that do not obey school bus stopping laws.
-This is meant to help keep children from being at risk when they are being picked up or dropped off before and after school.
+School buses in New Jersey do not currently have stop-arm cameras on them to catch incidences of drivers that do not obey school bus stopping laws.
+These are meant to help keep children from being at risk when they are being picked up or dropped off before and after school.
 These cameras are typically affixed to the swing arm that has the stop sign on it and is meant to catch drivers who are passing the school bus illegally.

 The safest seat on a school bus is often the middle seat.
 The best seats for safety are the ones that are located on the right-hand side between the tires.
 These are the seats that are the least likely to be impacted by a head-on collision or other driving-related accident.

-What are the Three Black Lines on the Side of School Buses?
+What Are the Black or Yellow Lines on the Side of School Buses?